trungnguyen21/AutomatedYoutubeShorts/README.md

 # AutomatedYoutubeShorts

-This project produces videos for YoutubeShorts using AI, fully-automatic!
+This project produces videos for YoutubeShorts fully-automatic!

 ## Features ✨
 No video compilation or editiing skills are needed.
 Everything is automatically generated.